How Much Does Wood Fence Installation Cost in 2025?

 Wood fences can last about 15 to 20 years, depending on the type of wood, weather conditions, and level of maintenance.
 Pine is one of the most popular choices for wood fences and lasts around 10 to 15 years.
 Composite fences last even longer, typically 20 to 30 years or more.

-Fence posts are typically placed 4 to 8 feet apart.
+Fence posts are typically placed four to eight feet apart.
 But you’ll need to check with your local code requirements to ensure the correct spacing, depth, and setting.
 In addition, the placement of your fence posts depends on the fence height and material.
 Generally speaking, it’s better for the fence if your posts are closer together.